 You’ve probably noticed that rustic decor has been super popular over the past several years.
 Just look at the hit show Fixer Upper!
-Every week Joanna Gains uses sliding barn doors, weathered furniture, rustic vintage accessories and a whole lot of shiplap to turn a dull house into something fabulous.
+Every week Joanna Gains uses sliding barn doors, weathered furniture, rustic vintage accessories, and a whole lot of shiplap to turn a dull house into something fabulous.

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 Since I grew up on a farm I really do enjoy the whole rustic farmhouse flair and this centerpiece makes me feel right at home.
 Especially since we raised chickens and gathering eggs was one of my daily chores.
+Guess that’s what inspired me to create this Rustic Farmhouse Burlap Eggy Centerpiece.

 This super easy DIY craft requires very little time and very few supplies.
 I believe my construction time from start to finish was just shy of 1.5 hours.

-- 14 inch foam wreath
+- 14-inch foam wreath

 - 1 1/2 yards burlap